TrondMyrvold/physical-activity-and-bmi-trends-norway/DAX/README.md

 // This README shows how the DAX measurements was created in Power BI.
-(View in "CODE")
+(View in "Code")

 ------------------------------------------------------------------------------
 // Highest percentage measurement